omartarek300/Operating-Systems-Notes/1-Overview.md

 	- Where will the OS be used?
     - What will the user want to execute on that machine?
-    - What are the workload requirements?
+    - What are the workload requirements? so the process is as follows:
+ 	1- select the common case(goals)
+	2- select the best policy for that
+	3- then select mechanisms

 ## User/ Kernel Protection Boundary